AndreiMoraru123/ContextCollector/README.md

 </p>

-The intuition and computation behind the mechanism of the long short term memory unit are as follows:
+The intuition and computation behind the mechanism of the long short term memory unit are as follow:

 The cell operates with a ___long term memory___ and a ___short term___ one.
 As their names intuitively convey, the former is concerned with a more general sense of state, while the latter is concentrated around what it has just seen.